Story Editing | Brainstorming | Darling Killing

 If you produce audio stories, I’m sure you have gotten to that moment (for me, it’s often late at night) when you have no idea where your story is going.
 You have recorded so much tape, you’ve moved the pieces around dozens of times, the voices sound like noise, and you just can’t hear the story anymore.
 (This is when I feel like quitting.)

-Hold up.
-You’re all good.
+Hold steady.
 You just need another damn ear.

 Editors make the story better.
-They help storytellers focus on what matters most and make a road map.
-And I think collaboration makes the process more fun.
+They help storytellers focus on what matters most and make a road map forward.
+Plus, collaboration makes the process more fun.

 I specialize in narrative or documentary storytelling.

-I can listen for BIG structural notes, smaller line edits or a combination.
+I can provide BIG structural notes, smaller line edits or a combination.

 I can help you focus a podcast brainstorm, concept, production workflow, or strategy.